How To Embrace the Idea of Your Employees Working Remotely

 Now more than ever remote work is becoming an integral part of the way we do business.
-And love it or loathe it, particularly from an HR perspective, the fact is, you’re probably going to have to learn to at least accept it.
+And love it or loathe it particularly from an HR perspective the fact is you’re probably going to have to learn to at least accept it.

-The thing is, you may even be working from home yourself and love the freedom and flexibility it gives you.
+The thing is you may even be working from home yourself and love the freedom and flexibility it gives you.
 But that doesn’t mean you are necessarily comfortable with the rest of your workforce doing the same.

-Let’s face it, we could all sometimes use a gentle push in the right direction when it comes to staying motivated when we’re working remotely, but as HR or a manager you might have a sneaking suspicion that some of your employees require more of a firm shove...
+Let’s face it we could all sometimes use a gentle push in the right direction when it comes to staying motivated when we’re working remotely but as HR or a manager you might have a sneaking suspicion that some of your employees require more of a firm shove...

 How to embrace the idea of your employees working remotely

-But in many industries remote work is becoming the new norm and indeed, it can go a long way to helping transform your organisation into a more streamlined, more empowered workplace.
+But in many industries remote work is becoming the new norm and indeed it can go a long way to helping transform your organization into a more streamlined more empowered workplace.

-It’s not like we don’t have the technology to support remote work - and thanks to the global pandemic, even the biggest technophobes or technically inept among us now know how to interact with other people using Zoom!
+It’s not like we don’t have the technology to support remote work - and thanks to the global pandemic even the biggest technophobes or technically inept among us now know how to interact with other people using Zoom!